Hygiene

 French Soap Savon fin Milled – Product of France.
 Size and container unknown.
 Probably printed on white paper.
 So you may need to retype the text.

 Soap OQMG No. 100-A-Type 1 4 oz – Bar of soap wrapper.
 Print regular paper.
 Use a standard 4-oz soap bar.
-Soap wrapper was made waterproof somehow.
-Maybe dipped in wax.
+The soap wrapper was made waterproof somehow.
+Maybe dipped in wax or used white waxpaper to wrap the soap, and then put the soap in the box.

 Individual Chemical Prophylactic Packet G.Barr and Co – Kit used to treat venereal disease